FuckingToasters/discord-phone-verifier/README.md

 PLEASE NOTE
 ------------------------------------
-You can use the Tool, modify and itand use it for private purposes.
+You can use the Tool, modify and it and use it for private purposes.
 You are not Allowed to sell the orginal src or a modified version.
 I may press legal actions when violating these rules, otherwise feel free to use my tools for anything you want.